victor-porcar/TimelapseDNGInterpolator2/README.md

 * `Image19.dng` exposure = 1.95
 * `Image20.dng` exposure = 2

-This could be achieved automatically using this tool as follows:
+This is what this tool performs, it interpolates values of settings *between* two images:

-`java -jar dng-settings-interpolator-X.X.jar D:\IMAGES D:\BACKUP Image01.dng Image20.dng crs:Exposure2012`
+`java -jar dng-settings-interpolator-X.X.jar D:\IMAGES D:\BACKUP -- files Image01.dng Image20.dng --settings crs:Exposure2012`

 Where:

-* `dng-settings-interpolator-X.X.jar` is the latest version of the `dng-settings-interpolator-X.X.jar` file (located in `/bin`directory)
+* `dng-settings-interpolator-X.X.jar` is the latest version of the tool (located in `/bin`directory of this repository)
 * `D:\IMAGES` is the folder containing all the **.dng files
 * `D:\BACKUP` is a folder where the tool will make a copy before changing any file
+* --files : it means that subsequent parameters will be the names of files to interpolate (Image01.dng Image20.dng)
+* --settings: it means that subsequent parameters will be the settings to interpolate
 * `crs:Exposure2012` is the name of Exposure setting in XMP definitions of the DNG file (see settings chapter below)

 Once the execution is over, the exposure value for range of images from `Image02.dng`  to `Image19.dng` will have been overwritten by the tool as per a linear interpolation function between values 1 (from `Image01.dng` ) and 2 (`Image20.dng`)